 One of Salzburg's most attractive markets is situated in the University Square, where you can try local products such as 'Kaspressknödel' (bread dumplings filled with cheese).
 Through a narrow passage you reach Getreidegasse, the most characteristic street where Mozart was born, along which you will find beautiful courtyards.
 For the sweet-toothed, it is a must to try the most famous dessert in town, the Salzburger Nockerl.

-After lunch, take a regional train from Hallstatt to Bad Ischl (25 min), a small historic town with hot thermal springs.
+After lunch, take a regional train from Hallstatt to Bad Ischl (around 25 min), a small historic town with hot thermal springs.
 It is a tradition to go to the Café Zauner and try their exquisite pastries.
-Continue with bus 546 (25 min) to St. Wolfgang, a charming village, to later take a boat trip along Lake Wolfgang (45 min) to St. Gilgen, the town where Nannerl, Mozart's sister, lived.
-As the day draws to an end, take bus 150 (45 min) back to Salzburg.
+Continue with bus 546 (around 25 min) to St. Wolfgang, a charming village, to later take a boat trip along Lake Wolfgang (around 45 min) to St. Gilgen, the town where Nannerl, Mozart's sister, lived.
+As the day draws to an end, take bus 150 (around 45 min) back to Salzburg.

 This beautiful alpine city with its medieval old town is nestled in the Nordkette mountains.
 Hungerburgbahn Station is one of the most magnificent examples of modern design in Tirol.
 A rack railway and a cable car take you to where you can enjoy views of the city.
 And one last cable car takes you to an alpine landscape at over 2,000 meters.